-How do consulting firms work?
+How do consultancy firms work?

 Consulting firms come in different shapes and sizes.
 Their niche, services, geographical focus and client portfolio can vary significantly.

-Pauwels Consulting for example is a Belgian consulting firm that delivers project sourcing, corporate recruitment and turnkey projects to large corporate clients in Europe.
+Pauwels Consulting, for example, is a Belgian consulting firm that delivers project sourcing, corporate recruitment and turnkey projects to large corporate clients in Europe.
 We specialize in engineering, life sciences and IT.
-We have a large team of full time consultants, but we also work with freelancers to complement our permanent staff.
+We have a large team of full-time consultants, but we also work with freelancers to complement our permanent staff.

 We deliver our services directly to our clients, but we also work with managed service providers (MSPs).
 Such MSPs handle a substantial part of a client’s HR and recruitment activities on behalf of the client.